Homological mirror symmetry for curves of higher genus: Abstract

 \section{Abstract}

+This paper is devoted to homological mirror symmetry conjecture for curves of higher genus.
+It was proposed by Katzarkov as a generalization of original Kontsevich's conjecture.

-Katzarkov has proposed a generalization of Kontsevich's mirror symmetry conjecture, covering some varieties of general type.
-Seidel \cite{Se} has proved a version of this conjecture in the simplest case of the genus two curve.
-Basing on the paper of Seidel, we prove the conjecture (in the same version) for curves of genus $g\geq 3,$ relating the Fukaya category of a genus $g$ curve to the category of Landau-Ginzburg branes on a certain singular surface.
+A version of this conjecture in the case of the genus two curve was proved by Seidel \cite{Se}.
+Based on the paper of Seidel, we prove the conjecture (in the same version) for curves of genus $g\geq 3.$ Namely, we relate the Fukaya category of a genus $g$ curve to the category of singularities of zero fiber in the mirror dual Landau-Ginzburg model.

 We also prove a kind of reconstruction theorem for hypersurface singularities.
 Namely, formal type of hypersurface singularity (i.e. a formal power series up to a formal change of variables) can be reconstructed, with some technical assumptions, from its D$(\Z/2)\text{-}$G category of Landau-Ginzburg branes.
 The precise statement is Theorem \ref{reconstr_intro}.